What is the application process?

 Who is eligible?

 - Students must be enrolled in high school.
 Students who will have graduated before the summer research begins are not eligible.
-Students who have graduated from high school but have not yet turned 18 may contact the office of the dean for research to discuss their particular situation.
+Students who have graduated from high school but have not yet turned 18 by June 15, 2017 may apply.

 - All students must have their own housing and reliable transportation to and from the research settings.
 The Laboratory Learning Program is not a summer camp.
 For this reason, most of the LLP students come from the central NJ region.